Introduction

 - What methods do Baarslag and Bouscaren suggest for identifying Communists?
 What beliefs do they associate with Communism?

 - Do you think these guidelines would have been useful in finding hidden members of the Communist Party?
-Are these behaviors and speech patterns necessarily indicators of disloyalty to the United States?
+Are the behaviors and speech patterns described by the authors necessarily indicators of disloyalty to the United States?

 - The anticommunist rhetoric and tactics used by McCarthy and others have been widely renounced in recent decades as unjust.
 However, during the second Red Scare, many Americans accepted them.
 Why do you think that the kind of advice Baarslag and Bouscaren provided seemed compelling to many people at the time?